toidiu/toidiu.github.io/content/personal/climbing/fingerboarding.md

 id = "blog-single"
 +++

-### re-test day
-- take 2 days off
-- hang for 13 sec
-- take 5 min
-- add weight until you cant hang for 13 sec
-- if you succeed for 5 times, you can hang more.. so rest 2 days and start over

 ### theory behind protocols
 - hit plateau after 6 sessions so use repeaters to break it up
 - max hang sessions (6 sessions)